Home | resource library | The Power of Connections

 Formal and Informal Connections

-You can make connections happen in different ways.
-There are programs like Connecting Families and Parent to Parent of Wisconsin, or support groups either in-person or virtual that let you focus on a topic that’s important to you.
-However, informal connections matter too—a quick conversation with another parent at school drop-off or in a therapist’s waiting room can brighten your entire day.
+Connections can happen in different ways.
+There are programs and support groups, either in-person or virtual that may focus on a topic that’s important to you.
+Informal connections can brighten your entire day—even a quick conversation with another parent at school drop-off or in a waiting room.

 Why Connections Matter